What to Do if You Are Injured on a Cruise Ship

 8. 6 months Deadline so Contact a Maritime Lawyer ASAP

 This is especially important in the context of making a claim as a passenger on a cruise ship because the passenger tickets that you are issued requires notice to the company that you are asserting a claim, typically within 6 months, and then requires the filing of any lawsuit within one year.
-This is a very short period of time, and often times the cruise lines will not notify you of these deadlines that are contained in fine print on the passenger tickets, hoping that you wait too long before you contact a lawyer, resulting in your claim being time barred and invalid.
+This is a very short period of time, and often times the cruise lines will not notify you of these deadlines that are contained in fine print on the passenger tickets, hoping that you wait too long before you contact a cruise ship employee injury lawyer, resulting in your claim being time barred and invalid.